odoo/documentation/content/developer/tutorials/server_framework_101/11_sprinkles.rst

 :doc:`constraints <10_constraints>`.
 However our user interface is still a bit rough.
 We would like to add some colors to the list views and make some fields and buttons conditionally disappear.
-For example, the 'Sold' and 'Cancel' buttons should disappear when the property is sold or canceled since it is no longer allowed to change the state at this point.
+For example, the 'Sold' and 'Cancel' buttons should disappear when the property is sold or cancelled since it is no longer allowed to change the state at this point.

 This chapter covers a very small subset of what can be done in the views.
 Do not hesitate to read the reference documentation for a more complete overview.